USA Basketball Announces U.S. Olympic Men’s Basketball Team

-The USA coaching staff is led by head coach (San Antonio Spurs) with assistant coaches (Golden State Warriors), and (Villanova University) and as the USA Men’s National Team managing director.
+The USA coaching staff is led by head coach Gregg Popovich (San Antonio Spurs) with assistant coaches Steve Kerr (Golden State Warriors), Lloyd Pierce and Jay Wright (Villanova University) and Jerry Colangelo serving as the USA Men’s National Team managing director.

 “I’m happy for the selected players and looking forward to having the opportunity to work with this wonderful group when practice gets underway on July 6 in Las Vegas,” said Popovich.
 “I’m excited to represent the United States in our quest to earn a gold medal in Tokyo.”

 The U.S. Olympic Men’s Basketball Team was approved by the USA Basketball Board of Directors and is pending final approval by the United States Olympic & Paralympic Committee.